This Is Your Bloody Valentine

-This Is Your Bloody Valentine is the debut mini album by the Irish-English alternative rock band My Bloody Valentine, released in January 1985 on Tycoon Records.
+This Is Your Bloody Valentine is the debut mini album by the Irish alternative rock band My Bloody Valentine, released in January 1985 on Tycoon Records.
 Recorded in West Berlin, Germany, it features the band's early gothic rock and post-punk sound, which contrasts the shoegaze sound with which My Bloody Valentine are associated.

 The band secured a contract with Tycoon Records after sending a demo tape they had recorded in their hometown—Dublin, Ireland— to a label associate.
 The demo tape included five songs, "Girl on the 13th Floor", "Halfwalk", "Last Tango in Paradise", "The Garden of Delight" and "Don't Cramp My Style", the latter of which was re-recorded for the album.
 The demo was recorded in guitarist Kevin Shields' parents' home in Killiney, South Dublin.
 Shields and drummer Colm Ó Cíosóig later overdubbed bass and drum tracks at Litton Lane Studios.

 Upon its release, the album made little impression and the band relocated to London, United Kingdom.
 Similarities between My Bloody Valentine and The Jesus and Mary Chain had been suggested in the music press but guitarist Kevin Shields later told Melody Maker "we've got a mini-LP we made in Berlin in '84, pre-Mary Chain [...] with all our traits there—feedback thrash."
 AllMusic reviewer Stephen Thomas Erlewine has referred to the album as "an unfocused and derivative collection of post-punk goth rock".
 This Is Your Bloody Valentine was reissued in 1990 by Dossier Records on LP and CD.